Drug Manufacturing Lawyer in Manhattan

 What Is Considered Drug Manufacturing in Kansas?

 In Kansas, drug manufacturing includes producing, preparing, or processing controlled substances, even if only a small step in the process is completed.
-This applies whether the substance is for personal use or distribution and includes cultivating plants, mixing chemicals, or packaging drugs for sale.
+This applies whether the substance is intended for personal use or distribution and includes cultivating plants, mixing chemicals, or packaging drugs for sale.

 Are Drug Manufacturing Charges Always Felonies in Manhattan?